 The best way to stay safe is by taking steps to prevent a fire happening in your home.
-Most fires in people's homes are caused by cooking or smoking - by taking some simple steps you can reduce the risk of a fire starting - this protects you, your family and your home.
+Most fires in people's homes are caused by cooking, smoking or electrical items - by taking some simple steps you can reduce the risk of a fire starting - this protects you, your family and your home.